lijinbio/HaMiP/README.md

 python3 setup.py install
 ```

-In order to run CMSIP, the following dependent softwares are required.
+In order to run CMSIP after a manual installation, the following dependent softwares are required.

 | Software | URL |
 |-------|-------|